zachws/Distributed-File-Sharing-System/README.md

 # CPSC-559 File Transfer Application Project

-This project is a File Transfer Application developed for CPSC 559
+This project is a Distributed File Transfer Application developed for CPSC 559 at University of Calgary in Winter 2023.

 ## Dependencies